List of animals awarded human credentials: Molly (high school diploma)

 In February 2012, in a story on local diploma mills by Houston television station KHOU, the reporters got a high school diploma and official transcript from Lincoln Academy for their photographer's basset hound Molly for $300 after filling out a "laughable", "easy take-home test".
 According to a homeschooling advocate, Lincoln Academy and other schools were improperly taking advantage of a Texas law that prohibits discrimination by public colleges and universities against homeschooled students.

 Ollie (associate editorship of medical journals)

-In 2017, Mike Daube, a public health expert in Western Australia, reinvented his dog Ollie as Dr. Olivia Doll.
+In 2017, Professor Mike Daube, a public health expert in Western Australia, reinvented his dog Ollie as Dr. Olivia Doll.
 He made up credentials including "past associate of the Shenton Park Institute for Canine Refuge Studies" (where she was a rescue dog) and submitted her application for posts on the editorial boards of some predatory medical journals.
 Several accepted her application, and the Global Journal of Addiction and Rehabilitation Medicine named her associate editor.